corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ```

 To preserve immutability of objects, mutate the
-contents of the class by creating a new copy of the data class with the altered list passed in as the Constructor parameter:
+contents of the class by creating a new copy of the data class with the altered list passed in as the constructor parameter:

 ```kotlin
 data class C(val l : List<String>)